Cystic Acne Treatment

 Is cystic acne dangerous?

-Breakouts of cystic acne aren’t inherently dangerous on their own, but attempting to pop or pick at lesions may lead to a serious skin infection.
-Cystic acne is also considered the most severe type of acne breakout, as lesions can be physically and mentally painful and are the most likely type of acne to lead to acne scarring.
-Many individuals with cystic acne struggle with the psychological effects of breakouts, including feelings of low self-esteem, self-consciousness, depression, and anxiety.
-These effects may cause some patients to avoid social activities and negatively impact their overall quality of life.
-A board-certified dermatologist, like Dr. Green in NYC, can help to quickly clear cystic acne breakouts and boost feelings of self-confidence by providing the right acne treatments for your skin condition.
+Breakouts of cystic acne aren’t inherently dangerous in themselves, but attempting to pop or pick at lesions can lead to serious skin infections.
+Cystic acne is considered the most severe form of acne breakout, as lesions can be physically painful and are most likely to cause acne scarring.
+Many people with cystic acne experience psychological effects from breakouts, such as low self-esteem, self-consciousness, depression, and anxiety.
+These effects can lead patients to avoid social activities, negatively impacting their overall quality of life.
+A board-certified dermatologist, like Dr. Michele Green in NYC, can effectively clear cystic acne breakouts and improve feelings of self-confidence by providing appropriate treatments for your skin condition.

-Cystic acne is painful due to the size, location, and inflammation of the cysts.
-Cystic acne lesions are located deep underneath the skin and are closer to nerve endings in the skin than other types of acne, such as blackheads and whiteheads.
-Additionally, cystic acne is characterized by inflammation, which can heighten the pain of a cyst.
-The larger, deeper, and more inflamed a cyst is, the more painful it will be.
-The best way to treat a painful cyst is to consult with a board-certified dermatologist, such as Dr. Green, as soon as the cyst has formed.
+Cystic acne can be painful due to the size, location, and inflammation of the cysts.
+These lesions form deep beneath the skin and are located closer to nerve endings than other types of acne, such as blackheads and whiteheads.
+Additionally, cystic acne is characterized by inflammation, which can heighten the pain associated with a cyst.
+The larger, deeper, and more inflamed a cyst is, the more painful it becomes.
+The best approach to addressing a painful cyst is to consult a board-certified dermatologist, like Dr. Green, as soon as the cyst appears.

 How to get started with cystic acne treatment today

-Cystic acne can be painful, cause acne scarring, and, for many, induce feelings of self-consciousness or low self-esteem.
-According to the American Academy of Dermatology, up to 50 million people in the United States are affected by acne vulgaris annually.
-Cysts are a severe type of inflammatory acne that can be especially challenging to treat.
-Rather than suffer through trial-and-error over-the-counter solutions, schedule a consultation with a board-certified dermatologist like Dr. Green, who will work with you to make a personalized acne treatment plan that’s best suited to your skin type and the types of acne you have to help you achieve and maintain a smooth, clear, healthy complexion that lasts.
+Cystic acne can be painful, cause scarring, and, for many, lead to feelings of self-consciousness or low self-esteem.
+Cysts are a serious form of inflammatory acne that develops deep beneath the skin.
+Unlike pimples, whiteheads, and blackheads, cysts usually do not respond to topical treatments and, if untreated, can lead to permanent skin damage and acne scars.
+Instead of enduring trial-and-error with over-the-counter solutions, schedule a consultation with a board-certified dermatologist like Dr. Green, who will collaborate with you to create a personalized acne treatment plan tailored to your skin type and the types of acne you have.
+Dr. Green often recommends a combination of in-office treatments, oral medications, and targeted skincare products to help you achieve and maintain a smooth, clear, healthy complexion that endures.

-Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the best treatment options for active breakouts and residual acne scars.
-Dr. Green takes a holistic approach to acne treatment, customizing each patient’s protocol to include a unique combination of skincare products, in-office procedures, topical treatments, and oral medications for your particular needs and goals.
-To get started with your individualized cystic acne treatment and learn more about how Dr. Green can help you achieve beautiful, clear skin that lasts, please contact us online today or call our New York City-based dermatology office at 212-535-3088.
+Dr. Michele Green is an internationally renowned Dr. Michele Green is an internationally renowned, board-certified dermatologist with over twenty-five years of experience providing some of the world’s most discerning individuals with optimal treatment options for active cystic acne breakouts and residual acne scars.
+Thanks to her dedication and expertise, Dr. Green is consistently recognized as one of NYC’s top dermatologists by Castle Connolly, Super Doctors, New York Magazine, and The New York Times.
+Dr. Green adopts a holistic approach to acne treatment, customizing each patient’s protocol to include a unique combination of skincare products, in-office procedures, topical treatments, and oral medications tailored to your specific needs and goals.
+To learn more about how cystic acne develops and begin cystic acne treatment with Dr. Green, please contact us online today or call our dermatology office based in New York City at 212-535-3088.